PatrickJS/PatrickJS/README.md

 ### Hi there 👋

 Follow me on twitter [@PatrickJS__](https://twitter.com/PatrickJS__)

+I'm working at [kunai](https://gitihub.com/kunai-consulting) on qwik.js and ai projects in FinTech.
+I'm also a Core Team member of [qwik](https://gitihub.com/QwikDev)
 <!--
 **PatrickJS/PatrickJS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.